quipuapp/api-v1-docs/source/includes/_invoices.md

 notes | Format: a string
 download_pdf_url | Url to download the pdf document for the invoice.
 Present only in income invoices.
 Needs the same authorization header. ephemeral_open_download_pdf_url | Url to download the pdf document for the invoice.
 Present only in income invoices.
-Does not need any authorization header, but can only be used for an hour after getting it. exempt_reason | REQUIRED if VAT exempt and contact is not from spain collection_type | REQUIRED if VAT exempt canary_island_special_zone | REQUIRED if VAT exempt and is from canary island counter_reason | REQUIRED for amending invoices
+Does not need any authorization header, but can only be used for an hour after getting it. exempt_reason | REQUIRED FOR VERIFACTU ACCOUNTS if VAT exempt and contact is not from spain collection_type | REQUIRED FOR VERIFACTU ACCOUNTS if VAT exempt canary_island_special_zone | REQUIRED FOR VERIFACTU ACCOUNTS if VAT exempt and is from canary island counter_reason | REQUIRED FOR VERIFACTU ACCOUNTS for amending invoices

 \* This fields will be populated and updated each time an invoice is saved from the information of the Quipu account owner and the contact associated with the book entry.